George Walkden

 Lectures and seminars

-In Konstanz I have recently taught the following courses:
+In Konstanz I have previously taught the following courses:

 Winter semester 2022-23: